melange-re/melange-re.github.io/docs/index.md

       <div class="card-body">
         <h3 class="card-title">First-Class Editor and Tooling</h3>
         <p class="card-text">
+            Melange fully utilizes the power of
+            <a href="https://ocaml.org/docs/platform">the OCaml Platform</a>
-            Melange can use the same editor integrations as OCaml, which exist for VSCode, Vim, or Emacs.
-They allow to provide type inspection, autocomplete and more.
-It also has first-class integration with <a href="https://dune.build/">Dune</a>, OCaml's most used build system.
+            to provide integrations with editors such as VSCode, Vim, or Emacs, with features like type inspection, autocomplete, and more.
+It also has first-class integration with <a
+            href="https://dune.build/">Dune</a>, OCaml's most used build system.
         </p>
       </div>